Many members tell us that they are interested in developing their careers into non-executive director (NED) roles.

 The Non‐Executive Directors Association ('NEDA') is the first independent members association dedicated to NEDs.
 NEDA promotes and supports the day to day needs of NEDs at all levels – aspiring, new and experienced.
 It provides member NEDs with a comprehensive range of practical support and advisory services.

 Informal support for senior executives of leading businesses who are considering becoming non-executive directors (NEDs) as well as existing NEDs who wish to keep up to speed with the latest issues affecting boardrooms today.

 The following organisations help people secure NED-equivalent roles in the voluntary sector, including schools, non-profits and sport.

 A charity that helps individuals, employers and members of professional networks become new leaders in communities through board-level volunteering.

 The Small Charities Coalition serves charities with annual income of less than a million pounds a year.
 It helps trustees, staff and volunteers of small charities access the skills, tools, and information they need to get going and do what they do best.
 These services include trustee recruitment.

 Trustees Unlimited is a business with a social purpose: to help not for profit organisations recruit high quality trustees in a rigorous and cost effective way.

-A free school governor recruitment service that seeks to ensure that all schools have access to high quality governors with transferable business skills.
+A free school governor and trustee recruitment service that seeks to ensure that all schools have access to high quality governors with transferable business skills.

 An information service about school and college governance for volunteers, employers and educational organisations.